Class 11 English Chapter 3 Discovering Tut: The Saga Continues

 THINKING ABOUT LANGUAGE

-1. Read the following piece of information from The Encyclopaedia of Language by David Crystal.
+1. Read the following piece of information from The Encyclopedia of Language by David Crystal.

-Ans.
-Some of the reason for the extinction of language are as follow:
+Ans: Some of the reasons for the extinction of languages are as follows:

 3. Do you think it is important to preserve languages?